-All indexing methods are asynchronous.
-What you’re doing when calling these methods is adding a new job to a queue: it is this job, and not the method, that performs the desired action.
+All indexing operations are asynchronous.
+When calling indexing methods or endpoints, you’re adding a new job to a queue: it’s this job, and not the API method, that performs the desired action.

-In most cases, the job is executed within seconds, if not milliseconds.
-Yet, it all depends on what is in the queue.
+A job usually finishes within seconds, if not milliseconds.
+Yet, it all depends on what’s in the queue.
 When the queue has many pending tasks, the new job needs to wait its turn.

-To help manage this asynchronicity, each method returns a unique
+To help manage asynchronous jobs, each method returns a unique

 taskId which you can use with the

-Atomic reindexing is a way to update all your records without any downtime, by populating a temporary index and replacing the destination index with it.
+- Atomic reindexing: atomic reindexing is a way to update all your records without any downtime, by populating a temporary index and replacing the destination index with it.
 You don’t need to implement this by yourself.
 Instead, you can use the

-If you’re building a front-end interface that performs indexing operations, you may want to react to completed tasks.
+- Frontend events: if you’re building a frontend interface that performs indexing operations, you may want to react to completed tasks.
 For example, you may want to display a success message when an indexing operation has completed, or refresh a page, or move on with some following, co-dependant operations, etc.